icann/rst-idn-test-labels/README.md

 curl \
     --cert path_to_key_and_cert.pem \
     --header "content-type: application/json"
-    --data-binary "@table.json"
+    --data-binary "@json/table.json"
     https://rst-api-ote.icann.org/v1/table
 ```

-Replace `table.json` with the appropriate file name for the table you want to
+Replace `json/table.json` with the appropriate file name for the table you want
-create.
+to create.

 ## Note on Second-Level Reference LGRs versus "custom" LGRs

 The test data in these files was developed to allow testing of gTLD registry
 systems that use the Second-Level Reference LGRs published by ICANN.

-For production RSTs of registry systems that use "custom" LGRs, ICANN will
+For production tests of registry systems that use "custom" LGRs, ICANN will
 create custom test files that will be used instead.
 Therefore, the files in this
 repository are not useful for testing custom LGR implementations.

+Once created, test subjects are free to copy the IDN table objects created by
+ICANN into the OT&E system for testing in that environment.

 ## See Also